silverstripe/silverstripe-framework/docs/en/01_Tutorials/03_Forms.md

 Now that we have a working form, we need some way of showing the results.
 The first thing to do is make it so a user can only vote once per session.
 If the user hasn't voted, show the form, otherwise show the results.

 We can do this using a session variable.
-The [api:Session] class handles all session variables in SilverStripe.
+The [api:SilverStripe\Control\Session] class handles all session variables in SilverStripe.
 First modify the 'doBrowserPoll' to set the session variable 'BrowserPollVoted' when a user votes.

 **mysite/code/HomePageController.php**